 While walking around in the canyon Helle started to feel better, so we changed plans again.
 Our original plan was to hike three days from Karakol via lake Alakol to Altyn Arashan, and back to Karakol.
 We drove straight to the trailhead, and decided to see how far we could get.
 We could pitch the tent and return to the car the next day.

-Day 5 – hiking to Alakol lake
+Day 5 and 6 – hiking from Alakol lake to Altyn Arashan and Ak-Suu

-We reached Ak-Suu at 11:00 after walking 14 km and descending 700 meters.
+We reached Ak-Suu at 11:00 on the third day of the hike, after walking 14 km and descending 700 meters.

 We hired the first available taxi to drive us back to Karakol.
 It was a very old Lada and we had to push it to start.
 The driver didn’t speak any English and it was difficult to communicate.
 We had to get back to our car, which was parked 6 km into Karakol Valley.
 We tried to explain this to the taxi driver, but he didn’t understand why we wanted to go back into the mountains.
 Before getting back to our car, the taxi ran out of gasoline and the taxi driver gesticulated that he was returning to Karakol.